 Though larger rotors capture more wind, they are much heavier.
 Selsam designers believe that since the slower rate of rotation does not make the greater wind capture worthwhile, they designed a system with multiple small, light rotors mounted on a single driveshaft.
 The shaft is pointed downwards and the rotors are sufficiently spaced apart so that each rotor receives fresh wind.
 In testing done at Tehachapi, CA and monitored by Windtesting.com, their model generated the same amount of power at half the wind speed as a typical horizontal turbine.
 At the same wind speed, six times as much.

 Specifically intended for marine and rooftop installations, the D400’s computer-designed rotor blades that are specifically optimized for low-speed operation run a 400 Watt direct drive generator.
+It is another example of an impressive, efficient gearless or direct drive wind turbine.

-In testing done by yachtsmen off the UK’s south coast, an area with average wind speed of 9 knots, the D400 outperformed the other eight turbines tested.
+In testing done by yachtsmen off the UK’s south coast, an area with an average wind speed of 9 knots, the D400 outperformed the other eight turbines tested.
 Its output was more than double the next best turbine, despite being smaller.
 The manufacturer also claims that this model is extremely silent and vibration-free, making it a safe bet for the rooftop.

 More and more options are becoming available every day, which makes your job as a consumer harder, but the benefit is that if you do your job right you will find a system that works just right for you.
 So if you live in Calmsville, USA where the air is always still, don’t give up on your dream of owning a wind turbine.
 Just take the time to shop around and you’ll find a model that will blow you away.